etjoy82/Recursive-Intelligence-Expansion/README.md

 - Educational tutors
 - Governance simulations

-Just drop in the kernel, the glossary, and optionally Volumes 0A–0C to begin.
+Just drop in the kernel, the glossary, and optionally [Volumes 0A–0F](https://github.com/etjoy82/Recursive-Intelligence-Expansion/wiki) to begin.

 ---